 Why It Works

-- Two layers of garlic flavor—roasted garlic inside, plus garlic butter brushed on top—make this bread extra tasty.
+- Two layers of garlic flavor—roasted garlic inside, plus garlic butter spread over the top—make this bread extra tasty.

 - The no-knead method requires minimal effort to produce bread with a great crumb.